ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+= Assignment operator
++ Addition if number, conc. if string

+The value of c is cd

 ## Question 3